Ural Airlines Flight 178: Final report

 Under the conventions of ICAO Annex 13, the final report of any aviation accident or incident must be released as soon as possible, and interim statements on the progress of the investigation must be issued every anniversary of the accident.
 However, until November 2025, the last update the MAK posted on their website regarding the investigation was an interim statement from August 2020.
 Instead of the MAK publishing the report on their website, in August 2022, anonymous users posted a copy of the final report sent to Rosaviatsiya on several Telegram channels earlier that month.
-In an article by Meduza about the accident and the findings of the report, an aviation journalist said that the final report was not published on the MAK website due to "bureaucratic reasons" and "the inability to agree on it at a higher level" between the MAK and Rosaviatsiya.
-Meduza noted that the report not being officially published was abnormal, highlighting how the final reports for Saratov Airlines Flight 703 and UTair Flight 579 were released on the MAK website in a timely manner.
+In an article by Meduza about the accident and the findings of the report, an aviation journalist said that the final report was not published on the MAK website due to "bureaucratic reasons" and "the inability to get it approved 'at a higher level.'"
+Meduza highlighted how the final reports for Saratov Airlines Flight 703 and UTair Flight 579 were released on the MAK website in a timely manner.
 In November 2025, the MAK officially published the final report.

 In the final report, the MAK concluded: